r-darwish/topgrade/README.md

 problem by detecting which tools you use and invoke their appropriate package managers.

 ## Installation
-Use `cargo install` to install it from Github.
-I'll post precompiled binaries in the future.
+You can either use `cargo install` or use the compiled binaries from the release page.

 ## Usage
 Just invoke `topgrade`.
 It will invoke the following steps: